CCKennedy/minode-um/Relay.md

 #### 1. Control the relay by button

-> Button A and B control the open and close of the relay.
+> Button A and B control the open and close of the relay module.

 > ![pic2](./image/Relay/button-relay.png)